Create effective responsive display ads

 - Don’t forget lessons learned from earlier ad optimizations.

 Why: You’ve been optimizing your creative for a long time.
-Previous insights can also apply just as well to new responsive ads or image ads.
+Previous insights can also apply just as well to new responsive display ads or standard image ads.

 - Consider setting your ad rotations to optimize automatically.